barryvdh/laravel-ide-helper/readme.md

     php artisan config:publish barryvdh/laravel-ide-helper

+You can choose to include helper files.
+The Illuminate/Support/helpers.php file is included by default.
+This can be changed in the config.

+        'helpers' => array(),

 You can just add the Facade and the 'real' class, like the rest of the classes.

     'Eloquent'  => 'Illuminate\Database\Eloquent\Model',